alanrogers/legofit/src/README.md

 category.
 Gaussian variables are used to represent exogeneous parameters whose values are known only approximately.
 They are modeled as Gaussian random variables.
 In this case, the mean is 3788 and the standard deviation is 1000.
-The two programs, `lego` and `legofit`, use Monte-Carlo integration to integrate across the uncertainty in Gaussian parameters.
+Programs `lego` and `legofit` use Monte-Carlo integration to integrate across the uncertainty in Gaussian parameters.

 Next, our file declares two variables that represent population sizes: